7db9a/repoint-opreturn/README.md

 Datapay's javascript library is the easiest way for me to handle op-return transactions.
 The goal is to deprecate this once I get it going in rust.

-Likely repoint will interact with this via some script.
+Likely repoint will interact with this by calling a script.

 ## Usage